nicoolas25/flypper/README.md

 ## Why

-Feature flags can be a capital part on how a team ships software.
+Feature flags can be instrumental to how a team ships software.

 I have a hard take delegating such a critical part to a third-party.
 Also, third-parties tends to grow a bigger feature set than the one I need,